 EtonHouse Newton is an authorised International Baccalaureate World Pre-School

-At the EtonHouse Newton campus, we offer an inquiry-based curriculum promoting self-esteem, cultural awareness and academic success.
+At EtonHouse Newton, we offer an inquiry-based curriculum promoting self-esteem, cultural awareness and academic success.
 Through Units of Inquiry, we encourage our children to become critical thinkers, life-long learners and active and responsible members of our community.

-EtonHouse provides stimulating learning experiences focused on individuals and encourages each and every child to reach their full potential – academically, socially and physically.
-As a part of our inquiry based learning approach, we encourage our students to be motivated, co-operative and reflective.
-Emphasis is placed strongly on first hand practical experiences that engage our young children’s imagination and curiosity.
+We provide stimulating learning experiences focused on individuals and encourages each and every child to reach their full potential – academically, socially and physically.
+As a part of our inquiry-based learning approach, we encourage our students to be motivated, co-operative and reflective.
+Emphasis is placed strongly on first-hand practical experiences that engage our young children’s imagination and curiosity.

-The International Baccalaureate Organization aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+The International Baccalaureate Organization (IBO) aims to develop inquiring, knowledgeable and caring young people who help to create a better and more peaceful world through intercultural understanding and respect.
+To this end, the IBO works with schools, governments and international organizations to develop challenging programmes of international education and rigorous assessment.
+These programmes encourage students across the world to become active, compassionate and lifelong learners.
+For more information on the IBO, please visit their website: https://www.ibo.org/

 International Baccalaureate Learner Profile